messagebirdguides/masked-numbers-guide/readme.md

 # Masked Phone Numbers
 ### ⏱ 30 min build time

-No matter how seamless the user experience may be, the need for direct communication between two parties to complete a transaction can always arise.
+## Why build a number masking application?

 Online service platforms, such as ridesharing, online food delivery and logistics, facilitate the experience between customers and providers by matching both sides of the transaction to ensure everything runs smoothly and the transaction is completed.
 That is, everyone's happy :)

 Sometimes, though, the experience doesn't quite go to plan and it becomes necessary for customers and providers to talk to or message each other directly.
 The problem then arises that, for many reasons, both parties may not feel comfortable sharing their personal phone number.

 A great solution to this issue is using anonymous proxy phone numbers that mask a user's personal phone number while also protecting the platform's personal contact details.
 The result, a customer doesn't see their provider's phone number but, instead, a number that belongs to the platform and forwards their call to the provider, and vice versa for providers as well.

-In this guide, we'll show you a proxy system to mask phone numbers for a ficticious ridesharing platform, BirdCar, implemented in Node.js.
-BirdCar matches customers with drivers.
+In this guide, we'll show you how to build a proxy system to mask phone numbers for our ficticious ridesharing platform, BirdCar, implemented in Node.js.
 The sample application includes a data model for customers, drivers, rides and proxy phone numbers and allows setting up new rides from an admin interface for demonstration purposes.

 ## Using a Number Pool

-Before we dive into building the sample application, let's take a moment to explain the concept of a number pool.
+Before we dive into building the sample application, let's take a moment to understand the concept of a number pool.
 The idea is to set up a list of numbers by purchasing one or more [virtual mobile numbers](https://www.messagebird.com/numbers) from MessageBird and adding them to a database.
-Whenever a ride is created, the BirdCar application, that we're about to build, will automatically search the pool for one that is available and then assign it.
+Whenever a ride is created, the BirdCar application will automatically search the pool for one that is available and then assign it.

 For simplicity and to allow testing with a single number, BirdCar assigns only one number to each ride, not one for each party.
 If the customer calls or texts this number, they get connected to the driver.
 And if the driver rings, the call or text is forwarded to the customer.
 The incoming caller or message sender identification sent from the network is used to determine which party calls and consequently find the other party's number.